AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Completed filter is not displaying Completed work item**&#x200B;s

-*Home*
+*[!UICONTROL Home]*

-When a user views their Home Work List with the Completed filter selected, Completed work items do not display in the list.
-When the All filter is selected, Completed items are included in the list, showing that the Completed items exist.
+When a user views their [!UICONTROL Home Work List] with the [!UICONTROL Completed] filter selected, Completed work items do not display in the list.
+When the [!UICONTROL All] filter is selected, Completed items are included in the list, showing that the Completed items exist.

 **[!DNL Workfront] does not load**